cobidex-docs/exchange-api-docs/source/index.html.md

 ## <span id="a2">Generate an API Key</span>

-Before signing any request, you must generate an API key via [Cobidex’s official website ](https://www.cobidex.com/en_US/)【User Center】-【API】.
+Before signing any request, you must generate an API key on API management on users dashboard via cobidex website.
 After generating the key, there are three things you must bear in mind:

 - API Key